marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

   The Standard Library is not provided as importable header units.
 If you want to import such units, you must explicitly build them first.
-  If you do not do this with care, you may have multiple declarations, which the module machinery must merge-compiler resource usage can be affected by how you partition header files into header units.
+  If you do not do this with care, you may have multiple declarations, which the module machinery must merge---compiler resource usage can be affected by how you partition header files into header units.

   Modular compilation is *not* enabled with just the